actions-marketplace-validations/andrewdemerjian_action-branch-to-another-repo/README.md

 # Action branch to another repository
-This GitHub Action copies a folder from the current repository to a branch in a new repository
+This GitHub Action copies a folder from the current repository to a branch in a new repository.

 ## Example Workflow
     name: Push File